joelbandi/startup/README.md

  5. Docker for development
  6. Postgresql for persistence
  7. Secret management with rails encrypted credentials
- 8. Sideqik for asynchronous jobs
- 9. Rubocop + eslint for linting
+ 8. Rubocop + eslint for linting
- 10. CircleCI configuration (coming soon)
+ 9. CircleCI configuration (coming soon)

 Take it all the way to production!

- 11. AWS ECR for Docker image registry
+ 10. AWS ECR for Docker image registry
- 12. Lets Encrypt for SSL CA certs
+ 11. Lets Encrypt for SSL CA certs
- 13. Kubernetes for container orchestration with EKS
+ 12. Kubernetes for container orchestration with EKS
- 14. AWS Cloud services for deployment with Terraform
+ 13. AWS Cloud services for deployment with Terraform
- 15. DataDog for observability with Terraform
+ 14. DataDog for observability with Terraform

 ```
                                             ┌──────────────┐